tomjoht/tomjoht.github.io/_posts/2016/2016-01-01-analyzing-top-posts-trends-on-idratherbewriting-blog.md

 I was particularly curious about the statistics this year because I switched from WordPress to Jekyll.
 I'm glad that my site stats didn't drop due to the new platform.
 They pretty much seem on par with the stats from last year.

 I hoped Jekyll's quick loading time would result in more sessions and page views, but if it did the results weren't really noticeable.
 Traffic was up from last year, but I also have more content on my site given the new 2015 posts.

-I don't really understand how Google calculates its page loading time.
-Although it says 7 seconds on average, [Pingdom Tools](http://tools.pingdom.com/fpt/) puts it at about 1.3 seconds.

 I still need to do some other cleanup from the migration to Jekyll, by the way.
 I spent a long time fixing some formatting this year.
 For example, I spent days just removing WordPress's custom `[caption]` tags on images.
 This made me think twice about ever including non-standard HTML in posts.
 Some formatting tasks still remain.
 Here's one thing I need to clean up: WordPress has an auto-embed function when you simply listed a Youtube URL.
 I need to go through all my posts and add the embed code for those Youtube URLs.